epfml/disco/information/ARCHITECTURE.md

 #### Client

 The client takes care of communication, if it is federated then communication is with the server, and if decentralised then between peers.
+[Decentralised communication can be done using secure multi-party update aggregation](./SECAGG.md).

 #### Server